 ORDER AND CONFIRMATION OF THE SERVICE

-Necessary details are: name, e-mail address, mobile phone number, date of birth, travel dates, accommodation requirements, mobility restrictions, etc. The order will be processed by BTU in accordance with the agreement (booked by default in the Global Distribution System (GDS), a central reservation system) and confirmed in the form of a non-binding offer.
-In the offer, BTU will state all essential travel conditions such as fares, taxes, cancellation and rebooking fees, prescribed deadlines (e.g. time limits, restrictions on the length of stay, dates of issue, etc.) for the issue of the flight fare.
-A fare guarantee from service providers (e.g. airlines) is only given if the offer is accepted immediately and the contractual documents (tickets, vouchers) are issued.
-Additional payments for rebooking depend on the fare and availability and can only be communicated at the time of rebooking.
-The services offered by BTU shall be non-binding and subject to change without notice until the customer accepts the offer.
-The contract between the customer and the service provider shall only come into effect upon written acceptance of the offer.
-The customer shall be responsible for adherence to the deadlines specified in the offer (e.g. restrictions of stay, time limits).
-In the event of non-compliance, the customer shall bear all consequences resulting therefrom (e.g. tariff increases).
+Necessary details are: Date of birth, travel dates, accommodation requirements, mobility restrictions, etc. The order will be processed by BTU as agreed (booked as standard in the Global Distribution System, a central reservation system, (GDS) and confirmed in the form of a non-binding offer.
+In the offer, BTU shall state all essential travel conditions such as fare, taxes, cancellation and rebooking fees, prescribed deadlines (e.g. time limits, restrictions on length of stay, dates of issue, etc) for issuing the air fare.
+A fare guarantee from service providers (e.g. airlines) only exists if the offer is accepted immediately and the contract documents (tickets, vouchers) are issued.
+Surcharges for rebookings depend on the fare and availability and can only be announced at the time of rebooking.
+The services offered by BTU are non-binding and subject to change until acceptance of the offer by the customer; the contract between the customer and the service provider shall only be concluded upon written acceptance of the offer.
+The customer is responsible for compliance with the deadlines specified in the offer (e.g. stay restrictions, time limits).
+In the event of non-compliance, he shall bear all consequences resulting therefrom (e.g. tariff increases).

-All flight times and fares quoted in the offer are subject to change by the service provider.
-Bookings made by BTU via sales channels other than GDS, such as online or a self-booking tool, are subject to separate regulations.
-The same applies to group bookings.
+All flight times and fares offered in the quote are subject to change by the service providers.
+Bookings by BTU via distribution channels other than the GDS such as the internet or via a self-booking tool are subject to separate regulations.
+The same also applies to group bookings.

 TIME LIMIT AND TICKET ISSUE

-DELIVERY, TRANSMISSION OF DOCUMENTS AND THEIR COST
+DELIVERY, TRANSMISSION OF DOCUMENTS AND THEIR COSTS

 CHECK FOR COMPLETENESS/CORRECTNESS